gilesknap/mciwb/docs/how-to/backup.rst

 The default MCIWB Minecraft server provides a backup and restore facility described below.

-If you are running your own server it is useful to add backup and restore capability and MCIWB supports this with a little configuration.
+If you are and advanced Minecraft user running your own server instead of the default provided by MCIWB then you will need some extra config to make backups work.
 Jump to `my_server_backups` to see how to do this.

 .. _backups: